StevenTammen/StevenTammen.github.io/pages/about.md

 ## Backend

-Please have a look at the readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a brief summary of the backend.
+Please have a look at the readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a brief technical summary of how it operates.

 ## Stucture

 The "Home" page of this site gives a brief overview of what has been published recently, and will also have other items as the need arises (requests for help with projects, announcements, etc.).
 The "Contact" and "CV" pages are exactly what they sound like -- there are links to my publications/writings in the CV.

 The "Pages" page contains all the pages that have been completed, organized into alphabetically-sorted categories.
-If you know what you are looking for, you can use CTRL+F (or CMD+F) to rapidly navigate to it.
+If you know what you are looking for, you can use Ctrl+F (or your hotkey equivalent) to rapidly navigate to it.
 The "In Progress" page is organized in exactly the same manner, but contains pages that are not yet completed.
 These pages may range from barely started (a collection of research links and bullet points with preliminary thoughts), to almost finished (complete expositions waiting for proofreading and polishing).

 The "Search" page contains an embedded Google custom search object.
 You may search using the same syntax as normal (e.g., enclosing things in quotes, prepending things with dashes, etc.), but results will show up on the page rather than in another window, and will be limited to results on this site.

 The "Settings" page will eventually contain various customization options for the site, such as adjusting font size, line spacing, background color, and so forth.
 Please check back later -- I will try to implement customization as soons as I can.

-## Workflow
+The "Contribute" page explains how you can help contribute to the content, design, and focus of this site.

+## Open Sourcing Websites And Workflows

 ### Transparency From Square One

 I am strong believer in publishing content before it is finished completely.
-This is so for two reasons: 1) waiting until pages are "finished" before publishing means that they aren't useful to anyone else until the very end of the research and writing process, and 2) I am far from a perfect writer (and my knowledge in many areas is less than complete), so giving people an opportunity to give feedback from the very beginning of the process will help improve
+This is so for two reasons: 1) waiting until pages are "finished" before publishing means that they aren't useful to anyone else until the very end of the research and writing process, and 2) I am far from a perfect writer (and my knowledge in many areas is less than complete), so giving people opportunities for feedback and constructive criticism from the very beginning of the process will help improve the content more than waiting until some arbitrary point of "good enough for others to see".
+To use an anology, open source code projects don't wait until their code is "good enough" to push to GitHub, it starts open source from the get go, and is better for it.
+Obviously prose is not code, but the same general logic applies:

+1. multiple people working on the same thing will yield better results than a single individual
+2. this is true at all stages of the creation process, not just for edits of an already-finished work
+3. Therefore (*modus ponens*), enabling multiple people to contribute at all stages of the process will yield better results
+4. better results are a desirable thing that should be pursued
+5. Therefore (*modus ponens*), policies enabling multiple people to contribute at all stages of the process should be pursued

+If it wasn't obvious from that chain of propositions, open sourcing stuff is something that I think is important.
+Code has been opensourced for a while now, and hardware is beginning to get there (see: crowdsourced tech startups), but, to my knowledge, there has not been much of a push to open source *websites themselves* and *the processes for creating meaningful content*.
+I find this somewhat puzzling, since open/collaborative projects offer so many advantages and so few disadvantages.
+Below I have layed out my implementation of a completely opensource website and workflow.

+### Direction

+One of the biggest problems in collaborative projects is determining direction: setting the agenda.
+Kanban-like boards have been utilized by agile software development teams for years, and they have made the leap into business organization as well.
+I am fully convinced that they are the best solution to organizing cross-functional teams of people in parallel, especially when there is no heirarchichal leadership structure.

+There are many proprietary options to choose from (such as [Jira](https://www.atlassian.com/software/jira), [LeanKit](https://leankit.com/), [KanbanTool](http://kanbantool.com/), [KanbanFlow](https://kanbanflow.com/), etc.), but I wanted to choose something that was open source at its core, so the project managment from this ste is done through [Waffle.io](https://waffle.io/).

+You can see the Waffle.io board for this site here.
+If you wish to help guide the direction this project takes, you're going to have to get added as a contributor by me, so shoot me an email at <a href="mailto:direction@steventammen.com">edits@steventammen.com</a>, or message me on GitHub, and I'll get you direct access to the board.
+If you don't want to play such an active role, you can always just let me know your thoughts and opinions about what should be covered and where the site should go by emailing that same address.

-### Markdown Source
+### Content

 At the top of every page I have included two buttons that link to its [markdown](https://daringfireball.net/projects/markdown/) source: one links to the page's location in the site's [GitHub Repository](https://github.com/StevenTammen/steventammen.github.io) and the other links to the page's location on [Prose.io](http://prose.io/), an online markdown editor for GitHub.

-### Continuous Improvement And Open Source Ideals

-Although I do my best to provide good content when I first publish a page, I will continue to edit and update pages to improve them over time.
-That is to say, I view this site as a perpetual "work in progress" rather than a collection of static documents.
-This constant refinement over time is, in my opinion, essential to long-term quality.
-Changes to individual pages can be tracked by viewing the commit history of their markdown source in the site's GitHub Repository.
-I may clean out the commit history every once in a while if it gets too cluttered, but, for any given page, you'll generally be able to get a pretty good idea of what's happened in the last few commits.

-### Open Source Content

 You can help improve the site's content by submitting pull requests with editorial changes on Github, or by editing the pages on Prose.io and then pressing "Save" --> "Submit Change Request", which will automatically create the pull request for you.
 Prose.io is great if you don't have a lot of experience with Git and GitHub -- even though you need a GitHub account to propose changes through Prose.io, you need no other knowledge, so once you [set up a GitHub account](https://github.com/join), you can contribute freely without having to know all the complicated programmer stuff.
-If you aren't comfortable contributing through GitHub or Prose.io, you can also just email improvements to <a href="mailto:edits@steventammen.com">edits@steventammen.com</a>.
+If you aren't comfortable contributing through GitHub or Prose.io, you can also just email improvements to <a href="mailto:content@steventammen.com">edits@steventammen.com</a>.

 At the present time, I am not aware of any easy way for me to make content editable in a rich text environment, so if you want to contribute through GitHub or Prose.io, you are going to have to learn the basics of [markdown syntax](https://daringfireball.net/projects/markdown/syntax).
 You won't have to know anywhere near the whole specification to help -- if you skim the sections related to paragraphs, links, lists, and emphasis and you should have a good working knowledge in just a few minutes.